Joberman/process_sat/README.txt

   	  The required parameters for each projection are listed
 	  above.
-	- If one of the "value" elements contains whitespace, enclose the entire name:value pair in parentheses.
+	- If one of the "value" elements contains whitespace, enclose the entire name:value pair in double quotes.
 For example: the:full_monty  	     <- okay
 	      "the:full monty" 	     <- okay
 	      the:full monty	     <- not okay
+	- If one of the "value" elements contains parentheses (as is the case for a number of lists of lists) then the entire name:value pair must be enclosed in double quotes.
 	- In many cases, a comma delimited list is requested.
 Make sure that elements of the list are not separated by spaces.
 	  For example: